Pope John XXIII: Tributes

+Paul VI wrote in his first encyclical letter, Ecclesiam Suam, that John had "labored with masterly assurance to bring divine truths as far as may be within the reach of the experience and understanding of modern man."

+In 1965, Harry Saltzman produced a biography of Pope John XXIII, called A Man Named John, based on the diary he kept between the ages of 14 and 18, documenting his lifelong concern for tolerance, for the underprivileged, and for world peace.
+His character is played by Rod Steiger.

 Legacy

-From his teens when he entered the seminary, he maintained a diary of spiritual reflections that was subsequently published as the Journal of a Soul.
+From his teens, when he entered the seminary, he maintained a diary of spiritual reflections that was subsequently published as the Journal of a Soul.
 The collection of writings charts Roncalli's goals and his efforts as a young man to "grow in holiness" and continues after his election to the papacy; it remains widely read.

 The opening titles of Pier Paolo Pasolini's film The Gospel According to St. Matthew (1964) dedicate the film to the memory of John XXIII.

-John XXIII College (Perth) in Western Australia is a Catholic school named after John XXIII, Pope John Senior High School and Junior Seminary in Koforidua, Ghana and the Catholic Learning Community of John XXIII, a primary school in Sydney.
-Roncalli College is located in Timaru, New Zealand.
-There are also Roncalli High Schools in Indianapolis, Indiana, Aberdeen, South Dakota, Manitowoc, Wisconsin, and Omaha, Nebraska.
-There is also John XXIII School in India.
-There is also Jean-XXIII high school in Montréal, Québec.
+Institutions named after John XXIII include: John XXIII College (Perth) in Western Australia; Escola Estadual de Ensino Médio Cardeal Roncalli, in Frederico Westphalen, Rio Grande do Sul, Brazil; Pope John Senior High School and Junior Seminary in Koforidua, Ghana; the Catholic Learning Community of John XXIII, a primary school in Sydney; Roncalli College, located in Timaru, New Zealand; Roncalli High Schools in Indianapolis, Indiana, Aberdeen, South Dakota, Manitowoc, Wisconsin, Sparta, New Jersey and Omaha, Nebraska; Saint John XXIII College Preparatory in Katy, Texas, John XXIII School in India; Jean-XXIII High School in Montréal, Québec; St. John XXIII Catholic School in Kingston, Ontario, St. John XXIII College Seminary in Pal-ing, Malaybalay City, Bukidnon in the Philippines, and The Diocese of St John XXIII - Reformed Catholic Church.

+Parishes named after John XXIII in the US are located in Evanston, Illinois; Fort Collins, Colorado; Fort Myers, Florida; West Seneca, New York; Perrysburg, Ohio; Canal Winchester, Ohio; Knoxville, Tennessee; and Tacoma, Washington.
+Since 2001, there is a John XXIII parish in Dubrava, Zagreb in Croatia.
+There is a statue of Pope John XXIII in Istanbul, Turkey.

-During an event held on 6 May 2019 in Bulgaria, Pope Francis invoked John XXIII's encyclical Pacem in terris as a "code of conduct" for peace between Catholics and other religions.
+During an event held on 6 May 2019 in Sofia (Bulgaria), Pope Francis invoked John XXIII's encyclical Pacem in terris as a "code of conduct" for peace between Catholics and other religions.

-Sacred Heart University in Fairfield, Connecticut, has a residence hall named after him, called Angelo Roncalli Hall.